rsilva19/ecig_trends.github.io/final_report.md

 e-cigarettes.
 People had lower odds of using e-cigarettes if they believed that e-cigarettes were more harmful than standard cigarettes.
 Similarly, individuals who believed that e-cigarettes were less harmful than standard cigarettes had higher odds of e-cigarette use.
-In addition, individuals who did not know whether e-cigarettes were more or less harmful than standard cigarettes had lower odds of e-cigarette use, compared to those who had never heard of e-cigarettes.

 Finally, compared to people who never viewed Internet e-cigarette ads, individuals who viewed ads at any rate had significantly higher odds of